hpn-bristol/Open-Source-Data-for-Multi-Domain-Network-Monitoring-and-Sensing-in-Optical-and-Wireless-Networks/README.md

 ![Cross-Domain Telemetry Architecture for Optical and Wireless Networks](Telemetry_architecture.png)

-The cross-domain telemetry platform integrates distributed and centralised time-series databases, Kafka telemetry pipelines, local and network-level AI engines, digital twins, and network controllers to collect, stream, and analyse telemetry from optical and wireless networks.
+The cross-domain telemetry platform integrates distributed and centralised time-series databases, Kafka telemetry pipelines, local and network-level AI engines, digital twins, and network controllers to collect, stream, and analyse monitoring and sensing data from optical and wireless networks.
 It enables real-time monitoring, cross-domain data fusion, and AI-driven network optimisation.

 ## One-month Performance Monitoring Data from Optical Networks over NDFF